aster4298/Shell-Calculator/README.md

 ## About

-Welcome to my Web Application which is Shell Calculator this can be used to calculate shell points but it is not official made for fun.
+Welcome to my Web Application which is Shell Calculator this can be used to calculate shell points but it is not official made for fun..

 ## Features